-Nor can this Court simply defer to the Commonwealth's representations that it will limit its enforcement of § 5103.1 to a narrow set of circumstances.
-As the Supreme Court has explained, a court must "not uphold an unconstitutional statute merely because the Government promised to use it responsibly."
+As just explained, § 5103.1 proscribes a vast array of constitutionally protected activities.
+To the extent that the Commonwealth disclaims any intent to enforce § 5103.1 against people engaged in such activities, that representation would not cure the statute's impermissible breadth.
+The Supreme Court has expressly stated that courts must "not uphold an unconstitutional statute merely because the Government promised to use it responsibly."
 United States v.
 Stevens, 559 U.S. 460, 480 (2010).
-Section 5103.1 criminalizes-on its face-a vast amount of constitutionally protected activity, as the examples above illustrate.
-See supra Parts II.A-C. The Commonwealth's post-hoc efforts to narrow the statute's scope through promises of good behavior cannot cure the statute's impermissible breadth.
+The various examples described above illustrate that § 5103.1-on its face-criminalizes an enormous amount of constitutionally protected activity.
+The Commonwealth cannot evade the implications of those examples through post-hoc promises of good behavior.